Bird fact sheets | Field of Mars EEC

 Rainbow lorikeet fact sheet

-A noisy, brightly coloured parrot that feeds on nectar, pollen, fruit and seeds.
+A noisy, brightly coloured parrot that feeds on nectar, pollen, fruit and seeds in flowering trees.

 An illustration of a red wattlebird.